shalzz/shalzz.github.io/content/blog/federal-system-india.md

 ### State Independence

-Majority of powers at the lowest levels.
+Majority of power at the lowest levels.

 1. Independent State Governments
 1. State Governments are completely independent.
 Can chose to enact their own laws.